pekkis/hardcore-react-training/README.md

 ### Develop

+- `corepack enable` (just once, if you haven't run it before or it doesn't work)

+  - if this doesn't work for some reason, use the following:
   - `npm i -g pnpm` (just once to install pnpm if you don't still have it)

 - `pnpm i`
 - `cp .env.example .env.local`